 Langurs are the other type of monkeys found in Sri Lanka.
 These are considered leaf monkeys and live up in the trees.
-There are grey langurs and purple faced langurs.
-The purple faced langurs are endemic to Sri Lanka.
+There are grey langurs and purple-faced langurs.
+The purple-faced langurs are endemic to Sri Lanka.

 Dolphins and whales

 In the southern town of Unawatuna, there is a sea turtle hatchery and conservation area for the protection of these delicate animals.
-They can sometimes be seen in the ocean, usually by surfers, but has become increasingly uncommon due to pollution of the oceans.
+They can sometimes be seen in the ocean, usually by surfers, but this has become increasingly uncommon due to pollution of the oceans.